The Ara Project

-The Ara Project was an NGO and former zoo run by a retired United States expatriate couple which existed in from the 1980s to 2008 as a private zoo under the name Amigos de las Aves, and was re-branded from 2009 to 2018 as "The Ara Project", with the goal to conserve the two native macaw species of Costa Rica: the great green macaw (Ara ambiguus), known locally as lapa verde, and the scarlet macaw (Ara macao), known locally as lapa roja.
+The Ara Project was an NGO and former zoo run by a retired United States expatriate couple that existed in from the 1980s to 2008 as a private zoo under the name Amigos de las Aves.
+It was re-branded from 2009 to 2018 as "The Ara Project" with the goal of conserving the two native macaw species of Costa Rica: the great green macaw (Ara ambiguus), known locally as lapa verde, and the scarlet macaw (Ara macao), known locally as lapa roja.
 It has since re-branded again.